Max Maeder: Personal life

 Maeder was born on 12 September 2006 in Singapore to Valentin and Hwee Keng (née Teng) Maeder.
 His father is a Swiss, and his mother is a Chinese Singaporean.
 He has two younger brothers, Karl and Valentin Jr., who are respectively 2 and 9 years younger.

-Maeder grew up in a multilingual household; In addition to his native English, Maeder also understands Mandarin, German, Swiss German and French.
+Maeder grew up in a multilingual household; in addition to his native English, Maeder also understands Mandarin, German, Swiss German and French.
 He said that his linguistic abilities, particularly in Mandarin, are a result of his mother's persistent effort in ignoring anything he said in any language other than Mandarin.
 Maeder was homeschooled growing up.

-His family has a long association with water sports: His uncle Lorenz Mäder is a marine biologist who also is the founder of the conservationist dive resort Wakatobi in Southern Sulawesi, Indonesia.
-Maeder's parents have helped manage the dive resort, with his mother, Hwee Keng Maeder, being on the board of Wakatobi.
-His father, Valentin Maeder is a glider pilot and water sports enthusiast.
-Maeder spent a large part of his early life in Wakatobi, and it is also where he first learnt kiteboarding and kitefoiling.

 Although Maeder had dual nationality of Swiss and Singaporean by birth, he chose to compete for Singapore at the age of 11.
 He compared the choice of what country to represent with choosing one cuisine to eat for the rest of his life.
 He stated, "It felt like choosing between chicken rice and cheese fondue" and it was a "easy choice" for him to pick chicken rice (standing for Singapore).
 His brother Karl Maeder is also a kitefoiler who is representing Switzerland and is on the Swiss Youth Kite Sailing team.